amaldev07/angular_playground/README.md

 # angular_playground

-Created this repo for all the angular play arounds create a branch from main branch for all the play arounds dont touch on main branch
+Created this repo for all the angular play arounds Create a branch from main branch for all the play arounds Dont touch on main branch